top of page

 It will affect 200 others.

-In the next article, I will expand on the Creation of Humans in Ile-Ife, Nigeria, The Cradle of Civilization, some 1.5 million years ago.
+In my next article, I will expand on the Creation of Humans in Ile-Ife, Nigeria, The Cradle of Civilization.

-The author is Oloye Iyalaje Adeyela Bennett, a traditional Yorùbá Chief enstooled at the Obatala Temple in Ile-Ife, Nigeria, in July 1999 at the recommendation of The Apena of Ife Chief (Dr.) Omotoso Eluyemi.
+The author is Oloye Iyalaje Adeyela Bennett, a traditional Yorùbá Chief enstooled at the Obatala Temple in Ilé Ifẹ́, Nigeria, in July 1999 at the recommendation of The Apena of Ife Chief (Dr.) Omotoso Eluyemi.
+On that same sojourn to The Source of Civilization, Chief Eluyemi led her initiation into the Priesthood of Ifa-Orunmila.
 Likewise, Chief Eluyemi initiated her into the Priesthood of Obatala on February 19, 1996.
 She is the author of Only the Strong Survive: A Womanist Journey.
 Born Sharon Albury, the author hails from The Bahamas, and lives in Montgomery, Alabama.
-Please contact her at info@womanistjourney.com.
+As a sacred Mother of Twins, she is also known as Ìyá Ìbejì.
+Please contact the author at info@womanistjourney.com.

 Comments